Zavadzadlo/tyzden2kindle/README.md

 - Java SE (http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 - Kindlegen (http://www.amazon.com/gp/feature.html?docId=1000765211)

-Tested with Linux (Fedora 21), Firefox 24/31 ESR, Maven 3.0.4, Java SE 6/7/8, and kindlegen 2.9.
+Tested with Linux (Fedora), Firefox 24/31/38 ESR, Maven 3.3.1, Java SE 6/7/8, and kindlegen 2.9.

 To use this program you need to do the following:

 - Start the Firefox
 - Browse to tyzden.com
 - Sign in using your piano credentials
-- Create src/main/resources/ffPiano directory
+- Create ./src/main/resources/ffPiano directory
 - Go to Help -> Troubleshooting Information -> Open Directory
 - Copy the contents of that directory to src/main/resources/ffPiano directory